ShotaTakahashi/aws-eks-terraform/README.md

 ...
 ```

-If you remove it, you run:
+If you want to remove them, you run:
 ```
 $ terraform destroy
 ```